brianhigh/computing_bootcamp/R/R_language_basics.md

-Since the `x` argument is the first argument expected by the function, we do not have to explicity assign our value to this argument, if we supply our value as the first (or only) argument to the function.
+Since the `x` argument is the first argument expected by the function, we do not have to explicity assign our value to this argument, if we supply our value as the first (or only) argument.

 ```r